 Early Head Start - A state licensed Early Head Start center for 220 children.
-For the first time in the Organization's history, the Organization has become an Early Head Start/Child Care Partnership Start grantee.
+The Organization is an Early Head Start/Child Care Partnership Start grantee.
 Through a competitive grant process, in December of 2014 the Organization was selected as one of four grantees in the state of Louisiana.
-This established the Organization as a grantee for a additional 150 infants and toddler slots amongst 9 child care partners.
+This established the Organization as a grantee for an additional 150 infants and toddler slots amongst 9 child care partners.
 In addition, in July of 2015, the Organization was selected as one of three Head Start/Early Head Start grantees in the New Orleans Area.
 The combined grant allows the Organization to operate the most diverse model in the State of Louisiana.

-Adult Day Health Care - The Organization operates an adult day health care program for 84 elderly or disabled adults and a senior center for persons over 60 years old.
+Adult Day Health Care - The Organization operates an adult day health care program licensed for 158 elderly or disabled adults and a senior center for persons over 60 years old.